vtvz/medpack/README.md

 ```

 > **💡 Tip**: When processing multiple exports, MedPack will merge them together.
 This allows you to process only new days in the future instead of re-exporting the entire chat history - simply export the new messages and process them alongside your existing exports.
+>
+> **📝 Note**: When merging exports that contain the same messages (including edited versions), MedPack automatically uses the latest edited version of each message.
+This ensures that any corrections or updates made to medical records in Telegram are properly reflected in the final PDF output.

 ## 📁 Input Format